Why Only The Best Odds Are Worth Your Money

 Yes, bookmakers might have a preferred winner in any given contest, but it's not in any way a result of favouring one side when framing the odds.
 And a risk taker is exactly what a bookmaker is not.

-When framing odds for a particular event, bookmakers are attempting to compose odds that they think will attract betting on both sides of the market, therefore balancing the bookmakers liability given the possible outcomes.
+When framing odds for a particular event, bookmakers are attempting to set odds that they think will attract betting on both sides of the market, therefore balancing the bookmakers liability given the possible outcomes.
 But if the bookmaker's liability is equal given any outcome, how does a bookmaker make a profit themselves?
 The answer is of course, the Juice.

 Bookmakers take this slice of the full value of the odds offered, resulting in a profit, or 'commission' once their liability is balanced on either side of the odds.
 This is also known as the Theoretical Hold.
 In other words, it's the percentage of money taken from bettors that the bookmaker will claim should they balance their liability perfectly.
 And although it's unlikely that a bookmaker will achieve that perfectly balanced liability on each side of a specific event, by offering hundreds of markets each day on a wide range of sporting events, they can be confident that their overall liability will even out and they can take their cut of the money put down by bettors.